Hydracerynitis/Ethical-Framework/Datasets/README.md

 # A preliminary analysis of tabular datasets

-Here contains preliminary analysis of tabular datasets I will use when evaluating tabular bias evaluation framework.
-The goal of the analysis is to grasp a basic understanding of the characteristics of the datatsets (and their bias)
+Here is a preliminary analysis of tabular datasets I will use to survey tabular bias evaluation frameworks.
+The goal of the analysis is to obtain a basic understanding of the characteristics of the datatsets (and their bias)

 The metric I would use in this preliminary analysis will be:
-- Number of instances in the dataset, and number of features in the dataset
+- Number of instances in the dataset and number of features in the dataset
 - The distribution of labels within the dataset, whether the dataset skews towards positive or negative
-- The distribution of protected variables within the datset, whether the dataset  skews towards protected or privilleged
+- The distribution of protected variables within the dataset, whether the dataset  skews towards protected or privileged
-- The distribution of labels given certain procted variables values, which labels correlates more with protected variables groups.
+- The distribution of labels given certain protected variable values and which labels correlate more with certain protected variable groups.

-The common protected variables I choose for the research is gender/sex
+The common protected variables I chose for the research are gender/sex.

 ## Datasets characteristic

-The datasets I have collected can be catelogued into two classes:
+The datasets I have collected can be categorised into two classes:

 - Research datasets.
-These datasets are experimented with across multiple Machine Learning Fairness literatures, and are recognized as standard benchmark datasets in the community.
+These datasets are experimented with across multiple Machine Learning Fairness literature and are recognised as standard benchmark datasets in the community.
 They are generally well-maintained and represent a highly relevant ethical problem in machine learning applications.
     - [Adult](https://archive.ics.uci.edu/dataset/2/adult) has *48813* entries and *14* features.
 It has imbalanced labels and imbalanced gender representation.
-Females receives less representation and their label distribution skews more towards negative than others.
+Females receive less representation, and their label distribution skews more towards negative than others.
     - [COMPAS](https://github.com/propublica/compas-analysis/tree/master) has *7214* entries and *51* features.
 It has relatively balanced labels and imbalanced gender representation.
-Females received less representation and their label distribution skews more towards negative than others.
+Females received less representation, and their label distribution skewed more towards negative than others.
     - [Diabetes](https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008) has *101766* entries *49* features.
 It has balanced labels and balanced gender representations.
-Lable distributions of both groups are similiar to overrall label distribution.
+Lable distributions of both groups are similar to overall label distribution.
     - [German](https://archive.ics.uci.edu/dataset/144/statlog+german+credit+data) has *1000* entries and *20* features.
 It has imbalanced labels and imbalanced gender representation.
-Female receives less representation but lable distributions of both groups are similiar to overrall label distribution.
+The female receives less representation, but label distributions of both groups are similar to overall label distribution.
     - [OULAD](https://analyse.kmi.open.ac.uk/open_dataset) has *29030* entries and *10* features.
 It has balanced labels and balanced gender representations.
-Lable distributions of both groups are similiar to overrall label distribution.
+Lable distributions of both groups are similar to overall label distribution.

 - Kaggle datasets.
 These datasets are sourced from Kaggle.com, a machine learning dataset hosting websites.
-They are binary classification problems with protected attributes (gender) invovled.
-Compared to research datasets, their data quality are not guaranteed and their problems may not be relevant.
-However, they present an application of bias mitigation methods which is unseen by literatures.
+They are binary classification problems with protected attributes (gender) involved.
+Compared to research datasets, their data quality is not guaranteed, and their problems may not be relevant.
+However, they present an application of bias mitigation methods unseen by literature.
     - [Job](https://www.kaggle.com/datasets/ayushtankha/70k-job-applicants-data-human-resource) has *73458* entries and *13* features.
 It has balanced labels but extremely imbalanced gender representation.
-Females receives less representations but lable distributions of both groups are similiar to overrall label distribution.
+Females receive fewer representations, but the label distributions of both groups are similar to the overall label distribution.
     - [College](https://www.kaggle.com/datasets/saddamazyazy/go-to-college-dataset) has *1000* entries and *10* features.
 It is a synthetic dataset.
 It has balanced labels and balanced gender representations.
-Lable distributions of both groups are similiar to overrall label distribution.
+Lable distributions of both groups are similar to overall label distribution.
     - [Bank](https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset/data) has *10000* entries and *10* featyres.
-It has imbalaned labels but balanced gender representation.
-Comparing to overrall distribution, label distribution of females skews more towards positive while label distributions of males skews more towards negative
+It has imbalanced labels but balanced gender representation.
+Compared to the overall distribution, the label distribution of females skews more towards positive, while label distributions of males skew more towards negative
     - [Campus](https://www.kaggle.com/datasets/benroshan/factors-affecting-campus-placement) has *215* entries and *13* features.
 It has imbalanced labels and imbalanced gender representation.
-Lable distributions of both groups are similiar to overrall label distribution.
+Lable distributions of both groups are similar to overall label distribution.
     - [Employee](https://www.kaggle.com/datasets/tawfikelmetwally/employee-dataset) has *2764* entries and *8* features.
-It has slightly imbalacned labels but balanced gender representation.
-Label distribution of females skew more towards postive than others.
+It has slightly imbalanced labels but balanced gender representation.
+The label distribution of females skews more towards positive than others.

-## Summary of Datasets Charateristics
+## Summary of Datasets Characteristics

 | **Datasets** | **Dataset Size** | **Feature sizes** | **Balanced label?** | **Balanced representation?** | **Additional Information**                                   |
 |--------------|------------------|-------------------|---------------------|------------------------------|--------------------------------------------------------------|